Mane (horse): Pulling

-Roaching (USA) or hogging (UK)
+Roaching and hogging

-Roaching or hogging is when the mane, and sometimes forelock, is completely shaven.
+When the mane, and sometimes forelock, is completely shaven off, it is called roaching in the USA, and hogging in the UK.

 This is usually done if a horse's mane is quite ragged, or for certain disciplines such as polo, polocrosse, and calf roping, to keep the mane out of the way.
 Cobs can be shown with a roached mane and it is also common to roach the mane for certain breeds.
 In Spain, breeders commonly roach the mane of mares and foals.
 The same applies to the Swiss Freiberger horses.
-The American Saddlebred "3-Gaited" horse is often shown with a roached mane, while the "5-Gaited" Saddlebred is shown with a full mane.
+The American Saddlebred "3-Gaited" horse is often shown with a roached mane, though the "5-Gaited" Saddlebred is shown with a full mane.

 If a mane is roached, it can take 6–8 months for it to stop sticking straight up in the air and lie over onto the neck, and a year or more to return to a natural length.
-For this reason, manes that are roached usually need to be kept that way, though occasionally roaching a damaged mane and allowing it to grow out evenly is effective as a last resort for a mane that has been partly torn out, badly tangled or otherwise cannot be restored to a smooth condition.
+For this reason, manes that are roached usually need to be kept that way, though occasionally roaching a damaged mane and allowing it to grow out evenly can be effective to restore it to a smooth appearance.

+The Fjord horse mane is also considered roaching or hogging, though it is sometimes called cobbing.
+The mane is cut short to remain upright, and is not shaved all the way down to the neck.
+The forelock is left natural.

 Braiding (USA) or plaiting (UK)

-Today, braiding is performed to show off the neck, accentuating the top line when the horse is moving or jumping.
-Braiding may be used to hide conformation faults of the neck (for example, a relatively short neck can be braided with a greater number of smaller braids, making it look longer).
-Braiding can be used to train the mane to lie on one side of the neck, if half falls on one side and half falls on the other.
+Today, braiding is performed to show off the neck and accentuate the top line.
+Braiding may be used to hide conformation faults of the neck—for example, a relatively short neck braided with a greater number of smaller braids makes the neck appear longer.
+Braiding can be used to tame and train a mane to lie on a single side of the neck if some of the mane has been falling to the other side.

 Traditionally, the mane is braided on the right side of the neck.
 This is still the standard for show hunters in the United States and eventers, although dressage horses are commonly braided on either side.
-It was also traditional in the USA that male horses would have an odd number of braids, and even number for mares.
-However, this rule is rarely, if ever, followed by modern braiders.
+It used to be traditional in the USA that male horses would have an odd number of braids, and even number for mares; however, this rule is rarely followed by modern braiders.